My Continuing Journey with the Feldenkrais Method

 -power from the pelvis so arms and hands can be soft

--freedom of head
+-freedom of the head

 -ease and independence of breathing